nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_soc_binaries.rst

 .. _ug_nrf54h20_suit_soc_binaries:

-Upgrade the nRF54h20 SOC binaries with SUIT
+Upgrade the nRF54H20 SoC binaries with SUIT
 ###########################################

 .. contents::
    :local:
    :depth: 2

-The nRF54H20 SoC includes the *nRF54h20 SOC binaries*, precompiled firmware components provided by Nordic Semiconductor that provide basic functionality and security features.
+The nRF54H20 SoC includes the *nRF54H20 SoC binaries*, precompiled firmware components provided by Nordic Semiconductor that provide basic functionality and security features.

-To see which version of the nRF54h20 SOC binaries to use with the given version of the nRF Connect SDK, see :ref:`abi_compatibility`.
+To see which version of the nRF54H20 SoC binaries to use with the given version of the nRF Connect SDK, see :ref:`abi_compatibility`.

-Updating the nRF54h20 SOC binaries
+Updating the nRF54H20 SoC binaries
 **********************************

-You can update the nRF54h20 SoC binaries in two ways.
+You can update the nRF54H20 SoC binaries in two ways.
-Both methods require using the :file:`nordic_top.suit` envelope, which can be found inside the nRF54h20 SOC binaries ZIP file.
+Both methods require using the :file:`nordic_top.suit` envelope, which can be found inside the nRF54H20 SOC binaries ZIP file.

 The two methods for updating are the following: